aleen42/PersonalWiki/git/model/model.md

 We consider **origin/master** to be the main branch where the source code of **HEAD** always reflects a production-ready state.

+We consider **origin/develop** to be the main branch where the source code of **HEAD** always reflects a state with the latest delivered development changes for the next release.
+Some would call this the “integration branch”.
+This is where any automatic nightly builds are built from.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>